Magnetization Step in Spatially Distorted Heisenberg Kagome Antiferromagnets

-Although continuous symmetry breaking is prohibited in two dimensions at $T\not=0$, a quasi-long-range order may occur for the case of the $XY$ anisotropy~\cite{PhysRevLett.17.1133}.
-Because the effective symmetry of the Heisenberg model becomes $XY$ type under the magnetic fields, the quasi-long-range order, i.e., Berezinsky-Kosterlitz-Thouless (BKT) transition may occur~\cite{ZhEkspTeorFiz.59.907, ZhEkspTeorFiz.61.1144, JPhysC.6.1181, JPhysC.7.1046}, although at $T=0$ the system becomes effectively disconnected BC chains.
-In order to examine the possibility of the quasi-long-range order, we have calculated the spin correlation function and estimated the correlation lengths below the crossover line.
-We find that the spin correlations along the AB and BC chains decay exponentially for system size $L\ge 48$ even at the lowest accessible temperature.
-Therefore, we conclude that no BKT phase exists under magnetic fields.
+Although continuous symmetry breaking is prohibited in two dimensions at $T\not=0$, a quasi-long-range order may occur in the case of the $XY$ anisotropy~\cite{PhysRevLett.17.1133}.
+Because the effective symmetry of the Heisenberg model becomes of the $XY$ type under the magnetic fields, the quasi-long-range order of the spin itself~\cite{ZhEkspTeorFiz.59.907, ZhEkspTeorFiz.61.1144, JPhysC.6.1181, JPhysC.7.1046} or the triatic order~\cite{PhysRevB.45.7536, PhysRevB.55.11745, PhysRevB.64.134522}, i.e., Berezinskii-Kosterlitz-Thouless (BKT) transition, may occur.
+To examine the possibility of the quasi-long-range order, we have calculated the spin correlation function and estimated the correlation lengths below the crossover line.
+It seems that the spin correlations along the AB and BC chains decay exponentially for a system size $L\ge 48$ even at the lowest accessible temperature.
+Therefore, we tentatively conclude that no BKT phase of spins exists under magnetic fields, although detailed studies are left for future studies.
+Although the possibility of the other BKT-type phase transitions is not excluded by our calculation, such transitions are unlikely because the system becomes an effectively disconnected one-dimensional BC chain at zero temperature (see Fig.~\ref{fig:3}) and has no two-dimensional long-range order.
+This absence of two dimensional long-range order indicates the fact that no BKT transition occurs at finite temperatures.